Help! Newborn not pooping but passing gas! Is this a problem? Should you be worried? Are they constipated? What can you do? Let’s discuss.

 Is it normal for formula-fed babies not to poop?

-Yes, it can be normal for formula-fed babies not to poop, as well as breastfed babies.
+Yes, just like breastfed babies, it can be normal for formula-fed babies not to poop.

 Some formula-fed babies don’t poop for 3-4 days at a time, because many types of formula milk have just the right amount of nutrients for baby.

-So, just as with breast milk, there might not be anything left for baby to poop!
+So, like with breast milk, there might not be anything left for baby to poop!

 So, how long can a newborn go without pooping?